benfortenberry/truck_app/README.md

 ![Alt text](screen1.png?raw=true "Screenshot")

 The **Truck Expense App** is a web application designed to help users manage and track truck-related expenses efficiently.
-Built with React, it provides features like adding, editing, deleting, and sorting expenses, along with a clean and responsive user interface.
+Built with React and C#, it provides features like adding, editing, deleting, and sorting expenses, along with a clean and responsive user interface.

 ---